 Exile and Fighting for Democracy

-When General Sani Abacha took power, Tinubu was arrested, harassed, and threatened many times.
+When General Sani Abacha took power, security forces arrested, harassed, and repeatedly threatened Tinubu.
 In 1994, he escaped Nigeria to save his life.
 From abroad, he continued fighting for democracy with NADECO.

 He returned to Nigeria in 1998, after Abacha died, which paved the way for the country to return to civilian rule.